campbea/Vivy-api/README.md

 #### How it works
 The client will be handed an ipad with the app open upon entering Vokal.
 The client can view Vokal’s employees or past/current projects at any time.
-The app will detect beacons as the visitor explores the office and display messages, pictures, information accordingly.
+The app will detect beacons as the visitor explores the office, and display messages, pictures, information accordingly.

 #### API Table of Contents